avastmick/consensus/Contributing.md

 # Contributing

-The best way to contribute will be to use [Gitbook](https://www.gitbook.com/book/avastmick/consensus).
+The best way to contribute is to use [Gitbook](https://www.gitbook.com/book/avastmick/consensus).
+Go to [avastmick.io](avastmick.io/contact/) and drop me a note.
+I'll add you as collaborator.

-But, right now, the _easiest_ option is still highly technical - I'm working on it, but it is a limitation of the various editing platforms that exist for books.

 ## TL;DR;

-- *Easy* - be technical!
-- *Hard* - use `Gitbook`:
+- Using `Gitbook.com`:
   - Sign-up, using whichever method you prefer
-  - Create your own version of `Consensus`
   - Download the `Gitbook` editor
   - Make changes then push up you changes and I will review.

-The problem is that the book is hosted on `Github.com`.
-I do this so I can easily control the versions of the chapters and merge in easily.
-From there I can automatically create eBook and PDF versions. **But,** this is rather more involved than the average person can manage. `Gitbook.com` comes close, but it still expects you to have a `Github.com` account, if you are going to collaborate...
+- `Technical` - see below!

 ## Step-by-step for `Gitbook.com`

-**A work in progress!**
+First, you need to know that the book is held in three versions: `master`, `draft` and `edit`.

-_Note:_ This README is on the `master` branch and is for information only.
-All changes should be made on the `edit` branch, with pull requests (for updates) to go into the `draft` branch.
+- This README is on the `master` branch and is for information only.
+- All changes should be made on the `edit` branch - can be experimental
+- The `draft` branch, is the publishable version of the book - so must of high quality.

 - Go to [gitbook.com](https://gitbook.com)
 - Sign-up, using whichever method you prefer
-- Create your copy of `Consensus`
-  - Click "+ New"...
-  - On the "Create a new book" screen, click the down arrow:

-*Some other stuff here about setting up a `Github.com` account and linking to your `Gitbook.com` account (argh!)*

-- Wait until your book is ready (can take some time)
+- Send me your username or sign-up email on [avastmick.io](avastmick.io/contact/) and I will add you as a `collaborator`.

+Sign-in to `Gitbook.com`, you should see `Consensus` as a book.

 - Click "Edit"...
 - Now select the working version - `edit`